Holistic Approaches to Chronic Kidney Disease

 Vaccines Triggered Harmful Inflammatory Reactions in the Kidneys

-a link between vaccination for feline distemper (panleukopenia) and the development of chronic renal failure.
+vaccination for feline distemper (panleukopenia) and the development of chronic kidney failure.

 These auto-antibodies (antibodies to self, or to one's own tissues) may contribute to later development of